Sports Broadcasting Internship Program: Ignite Your Passion for Production

 Testimonials & Reviews

-Discover what past interns have to say about their experience with DLMD's Sports Internship program.
+Discover what past interns have to say about their experience with DLMD's Sports Broadcasting Internship Program.
 Their stories showcase the impact and growth that await you.

 Zhamarr Thompkins, Class of 24’